ayoubeddafali/Dockerized-CI-CD-Environment/README.md

 # Dockerized CI/CD Environment

-### This is a simple dockerized environment for CI/CD pipelines.
+#### A simple dockerized environment for CI/CD pipelines, designed to accelerate your workflow.

 ## Main Tools :